Invoice Fraud: How to Identify Fake Invoices (Analyzing Real Threats)

 No matter what tools and tech you may have in place, your employees represent the biggest security risk.

-According to a study by IBM, human error was a major contributing factor in 95% of all data breaches.
+According to Verizon's latest report, the human element was a major contributing factor in 60% of all data breaches.

 Unfortunately, your typical security training will mostly focus on raising awareness and compliance box-ticking.